pktgen/fgen/docs/guides/linux_gsg/linux_gsg.rst

  * **Test-cne**: Describe the unit test framework.

-.. _building-cndp:
+.. _building-fgen:

-System Requirements and Building CNDP
+System Requirements and Building FGEN
 =====================================

-This chapter describes the packages required to compile CNDP.
+This chapter describes the packages required to compile FGEN.
 It assumes you are building on an Ubuntu 21.04 host.

-To bypass manual installation, use the ansible scripts provided by CNDP in the section:
+To bypass manual installation, use the ansible scripts provided by FGEN in the section:
-`Installation of CNDP requirements using Ansible`_.
+`Installation of FGEN requirements using Ansible`_.

 BIOS Settings
 -------------

-No special BIOS settings are needed to use CNDP.
+No special BIOS settings are needed to use FGEN.

-Install CNDP Manually
+Install FGEN Manually
 ---------------------

 System Software